kklot/gcsp/_pages/cv.md

 * Education
   * M.P.H in Cancer Control and Population Health, NCC-GCSP, 3/2017-3/2019
     * Advisor: Professor Seung-Kwon Myung
+    * Thesis: Efficacy of Crizotinib, Ceritinib, and Alectinib in Treatment of ALK-positive Non-Small Cell Lung Cancer: A Meta-analysis and A Network Meta-analysis of Clinical Trials

 September 2016 (06)